-a.
-The Recipient hereby warrants that it will ensure that all activities by sub-grantee(s) and loan recipients are consistent with the approved Statement of Project Objectives.

-b.
-Upon the Recipient's selection of the sub-grantee(s) and loan recipients, the Recipient shall notify (i.e. approval not required) the DOE Project Officer with the following information for each, regardless of dollar amount:

-- Name of Sub-Grantee

-- DUNS Number

-- Award Amount

-- Statement of work including applicable activities

-c.
-In addition to the information in paragraph b. above, for each sub-grant and loan that has an estimated cost greater than \$10,000,000, the recipient must submit for approval by the Contracting Officer, a SF424A Budget Information - Nonconstruction Programs, and PMC 123.1 Cost Reasonableness Determination for Financial Assistance (available at http://www.eere-pmc.energy.gov/forms.aspx).
+- a.
+The Recipient hereby warrants that it will ensure that all activities by subcontractor (s), sub-grantee(s), and loan recipients are consistent with the approved Statement of Project Objectives. - b.
+Upon the Recipient's selection of the subcontractor(s), sub-grantee(s), and loan recipients, the Recipient shall notify (i.e. approval not required) the DOE Project Officer with the following information for each, regardless of dollar amount: - Name of Subcontractor/Sub-Grantee/Loan Recipient - DUNS Number - Award Amount - Statement of work including applicable activities - c.
+In addition to the information in paragraph b. above, for each subcontract, sub-grant, and loan that has an estimated cost greater than \$10,000,000, the recipient must submit for approval by the Contracting Officer, a SF424A Budget Information Nonconstruction Programs, and sufficient budget justification for costs.

-21. JUSTIFICATION OF BUDGET COSTS

-The Recipient must provide justification for the following costs:

-Fringe Benefit Costs:

-The Recipient must submit a fringe benefit rate proposal/agreement for approval by the Contracting Officer.

-22. ADVANCE UNDERSTANDING CONCERNING PUBLICLY FINANCED ENERGY IMPROVEMENT PROGRAMS
+21. ADVANCE UNDERSTANDING CONCERNING PUBLICLY FINANCED ENERGY IMPROVEMENT PROGRAMS

 The parties recognize that the Recipient may use funds under this award for Property-Assessed Clean Energy (PACE) loans, Sustainable Energy Municipal Financing, Clean Energy Assessment Districts, Energy Loan Tax Assessment Programs (ELTAPS), or any other form or derivation of Special Taxing District whereby taxing entities collect payments through increased tax assessments for energy efficiency and renewable energy building improvements made by their constituents.
-The Department of Energy intends to publish "Best Practices" or other guidelines pertaining to the use of funds made available to the Recipient under this award pertaining to the programs identified herein.
-By accepting this award, the Recipient agrees to incorporate, to the maximum extent practicable, those Best Practices and other guidelines into any such program(s) within a reasonable time after notification by DOE that the Best Practices or guidelines have been made available.
+The Department of Energy has published "Best Practices" (http://www1.eere.energy.gov/wip/pace.html) and other guidelines pertaining to the use of funds made available to the Recipient under this award pertaining to the programs identified herein.
+By accepting this award, the Recipient agrees to incorporate, to the maximum extent practicable, those Best Practices and other guidelines into any such program(s) within a reasonable time after award.
 The Recipient also agrees, by its acceptance of this award, to require its sub-recipients to incorporate to the maximum extent practicable the best practices and other guideline into any such program used by the sub-recipient.